FEMessage/upload-to-ali/README.md

 ## Feature

-- Pure front-end implementation, no need for backend cooperation
 - The upload function can be done with little oss configuration
 - Automatically compress pictures before uploading, and loading prompts during uploading, support picture display and deletion
 - With default styles and support customize